River Navigation, Service, Whitewater Canoeing, Rock Climbing

 The Florida Keys, Florida Bay, and Everglades National Park

-Course start, Newry, Maine; Meet your group, pack for expedition
+Course start, Newry, Maine; meet your group and pack for expedition

 Canoe expedition in Maine’s Northwoods region, including whitewater and portaging